meguna/mff/README.md

 * FUN feature: color picker to choose a theme (replace --key-red in CSS) - forest green! etc.

+## June 28 - June 30

+* break to work on essay for scholarship foundation

 ## General Workflow Plan

 * ~~planning~~